Mesh preparation: how does it work in manufacturing 4.0?

 After checking the quantity of rolls in a newly arrived order at your company, it’s ideal to immediately verify the metrological regularity, i.e., the width and length of each fabric roll.

-The use of technology provides precision in this task, as you can see in this article on quality control in the Industry 4.0 era.
-Having access to updated data on everything received, with information such as the number of holes and stains per roll, is a basic step for efficient quality control in fabric preparation.
+The use of technology provides precision in this task, as you can see in this article about quality control in the Industry 4.0 era.
+Having access to updated data on everything received, with information such as the number of holes and stains per roll, is a basic step for efficient quality control in mesh preparation.

 Through intelligent machines like Delta Equipment’s REV150 iConcept View Knit Inspector, it’s easy to inspect fabric rolls.
 This is because, whether it’s during raw material reception or any other phase of production requiring textile quality control, the Knit Inspector facilitates defect analysis and classification.